Canarys Automations Limited Recognized in 2025 GitHub Partner Awards

 Canarys Automations Limited Named 2025 Growth Services and Channel Partner of the Year Winner for Outstanding Partnership

-PRINCETON, N.J., Oct.
-29, 2025/PRNewswire/ -- Canarys Automations Limited, announced today it has received the 2025 Growth Services and Channel Partner of the Year for exceptional performance and commitment to their GitHub partnership.
+BENGALURU, India, Oct.
+29, 2025 /PRNewswire/ -- Canarys Automations Limited (ISIN: INE0QG301017) announced today it has received the 2025 Growth Services and Channel Partner of the Year for exceptional performance and commitment to their GitHub partnership.
 Growth Services and Channel Partner of the Year recognizes a global GitHub partner that has stood out through innovation, customer impact, and commitment to scaling success alongside GitHub.
 For more information on GitHub's partnerships, visit the GitHub website.

 "We are truly honoured to be recognized by GitHub as the 2025 Growth Services and Channel Partner of the Year.
 This recognition reflects our global commitment to purpose-driven innovation, our deep expertise in AI and DevOps, and our dedication to empowering enterprises worldwide to accelerate their digital transformation journeys.